Project COPE and Climbing Programs at Camp Bashore

 Cub Scouts may participate in climbing activities on an commercial wall.
 They must be top rope belayed, and only Webelos are permitted to rappel.
 The climbing on the indoor wall is a great way for Dens or Packs to get out and engage in fun physical activity.

-Boy Scouts and Venturers are able to both climb and rappel.
+Scouts BSA and Venturers are able to both climb and rappel.
 The indoor wall offers five routes of varying difficulty, along with the opportunity to do some bouldering.
 The outside tower has four vertical routes and the option to free rappel or rappel down a surface.